nx-dotnet/nx-dotnet/docs/core/executors/format.md

 ### diagnostics

-- (string) A space separated list of diagnostic ids to use as a filter when fixing code style or 3rd party analyzers.
+- (string): A space separated list of diagnostic ids to use as a filter when fixing code style or 3rd party analyzers.

-- (array) A list of diagnostic ids to use as a filter when fixing code style or 3rd party analyzers.
+- (array): A list of diagnostic ids to use as a filter when fixing code style or 3rd party analyzers.

 ### include (array)